 It will help you navigate the Kenyan furniture market and allow you to have an easy time buying that cozy and durable sofa for your stylish home.
 The first step towards getting that good quality sofa that meets your budget is avoiding these common mistakes.

-Common mistakes you should avoid when buying a sofa
+Common mistakes you should avoid when buying a sofa in Kenya

 There are four most common mistakes people make when buying a sofa: